Forecast: 'Fast Five' Fever

 In Box Office Mojo's "when will you see it" polling, Fast Five grabbed a sizzling 38 percent "opening weekend" score, surpassing Fast and Furious's 28.9 percent.
 Hoodwinked Too! and Prom were negligible relative to their genres, registering "opening weekend" scores of 4.2 percent and 2.6 percent, respectively.
 Based on these and other pre-weekend indicators and historical antecedents, here's how the weekend might play out:

-Bar for Success As a sequel, Fast Five will largely be judged on how well it retains Fast and Furious's business, and some erosion is generally acceptable.
+As a sequel, Fast Five will largely be judged on how well it retains Fast and Furious's business, and some erosion is generally acceptable.
 Opening in at least the mid-$60 million range would give Fast Five a passable grade.
 Prom is the type of movie that should be starting at around $12 million on the low end to get a pass, while Hoodwinked Too! needs to hit the low teen millions as well.